Deep Dynamic Factor Models: D FM Estimation

-Let us summarise the estimation algorithm.
+Let us present the estimation algorithm.
 Parameters are first initialised.
 Line 1 performs a filtering of the input data ${\boldsymbol{y}}_{t}$ by using the conditional mean of the AR(d) of the idiosyncratic components.
-From line 2 to 6, the Monte Carlo step and the gradient updates over each epoch and batch are carried out, employing the filtered data $\tilde{\boldsymbol{y}}_{t}$ and injecting Gaussian noise $\tilde{\boldsymbol{\varepsilon}}_{t}$ in a denoising fashion to obtain the noisy observations $\tilde{\boldsymbol{y}}_{t,mc}$.
-In line 7, the latent states $\boldsymbol{f}_t$ are extracted from the encoding network, while from line 8 to 10 the algorithm updates the parameters of the idiosyncratic process $\boldsymbol{\varepsilon}_t$, conditional on the factors and the observables.
-The adoption of an $L_2$ (MSE) loss function $\mathcal{\hat{L}}(\boldsymbol{y}_t,\tilde{\boldsymbol{y}}_{t,mc})$ allows for interpretability of the results, as discussed.
-We specify an estimated loss, as missing data prevents us from deriving the exact loss.\footnote{The treatment of missing data is discussed in more details in section \ref{sec:miss_data}.} Finally, convergence is checked as the $L_1$ norm of distance between the loss function at two iterations.
-It is worth noting that the loss, $\mathcal{\hat{L}}(\cdot)$ includes only the common components, since at convergence we have the following decomposition of the log-likehood:
+From lines 2 to 6, the Monte Carlo step and the gradient updates over each epoch and batch are carried out, employing the filtered data $\widetilde{\boldsymbol{y}}_{t}$ and injecting Gaussian noise from $\boldsymbol{\varepsilon}_{t}$ in a denoising fashion to obtain the noisy observations $\boldsymbol{y}^{(mc)}_{t}$.
+In line 7, the latent states $\boldsymbol{f}_t$ are extracted from the encoding network via Monte Carlo integration, while from line 8 to 10 the algorithm updates the parameters of the idiosyncratic process $\boldsymbol{\varepsilon}_t$, conditional on the factors and the observables.
+The adoption of an $L_2$ (MSE) loss function $\mathcal{\hat{L}}(\boldsymbol{y}_t,F_{\boldsymbol{\theta}_F}(\boldsymbol{f}_t | \boldsymbol{y}^{(mc)}_{t}))$ allows for interpretability of the results, as discussed.
+We specify an estimated loss, as missing data prevents us from deriving the exact loss.\footnote{We give details about the treatment of missing data in Section \ref{sec:miss_data}.} Finally, convergence is checked as the $L_1$ norm of the distance between the loss function at two iterations.
+It is worth noting that the loss, $\mathcal{\hat{L}}(\cdot)$ includes only the common components, since under our assumptions at convergence we have the following decomposition of the log-likehood:

-where $\hat{\boldsymbol{\varepsilon}}_t$ is the estimated one-step-ahead forecast of the autoregressive idiosyncratic component.
-In running over epochs and batches (line 2 to 6), the algorithm injects uncorrelated noise into the data (it is a Denoising Autoencoder).
-Hence it searches for a maximum a posteriori (MAP) of the parameters for the modified model with log-likelihood
+where $\hat{\boldsymbol{\varepsilon}}_t$ is the estimated idiosyncratic autoregressive component.
+In running over epochs and batches (lines 2 to 6), the algorithm injects uncorrelated noise into the data (it is a Denoising Autoencoder).
+Hence it searches for a maximum a posteriori of the parameters for the modified model with log-likelihood